jasonacox/tinytuya/README.md

     NOTE: You will need to use one of the displayed *Device IDs* for step 4.

 3. TUYA ACCOUNT - Set up a Tuya Account (see [PDF Instructions](https://github.com/jasonacox/tinytuya/files/8145832/Tuya.IoT.API.Setup.pdf)):
-    * Create a Tuya Developer account on [iot.tuya.com](https://iot.tuya.com/) and log in.  *NOTE: Tuya makes changes to their portal and this process frequently so details may vary.
-Please create an [issue](https://github.com/jasonacox/tinytuya/issues) or [pull request](https://github.com/jasonacox/tinytuya/pulls) with screenshots if we need to update these instructions.*
+    * *NOTE: Tuya often changes their portal and services.
+Please open an [issue](https://github.com/jasonacox/tinytuya/issues) with screenshots if we need to update these instructions.*
+    * Create a Tuya Developer account on [iot.tuya.com](https://iot.tuya.com/).
+When it asks for the "Account Type", select "Skip this step..." (see [screenshot](https://user-images.githubusercontent.com/836718/213877860-34c39851-5671-4c9f-b4d5-251873f18c77.png)).
     * Click on "Cloud" icon -> "Create Cloud Project"
       1. Remember the "Data Center" you select.
 This will be used by TinyTuya Wizard ([screenshot](https://user-images.githubusercontent.com/836718/138598647-c9657e49-1a89-4ed6-8105-ceee95d9513f.png)).
       2. Skip the configuration wizard but remember the Authorization Key: *API ID* and *Secret* for below ([screenshot](https://user-images.githubusercontent.com/836718/138598788-f74d2fe8-57fa-439c-8003-18735a44e7e5.png)).